 In other cases, the Buyer shall be entitled to lodge a complaint under the conditions provided for in these GTS.

-- Due to the specific nature of the product and production, small blemishes, scratches and smudges may be present on the surface of the bottle, both on clear and coloured packaging.
+21. Due to the specific nature of the product and production, small blemishes, scratches and smudges may be present on the surface of the bottle, both on clear and colored packaging.
 These lie outside the manufacturer’s control, and as such are not subject to complaint.
+It is possible that small points appear on the packaging as a result of the technological process - deaerating the molds.
+These points are not product defects.

 - suspend further use of the goods,